ryuryu-ymj/mannot/src/annot.typ

 ///
 /// -> content
 #let annot-cetz(
-  /// The tag associated with the content to annotate, or array of tags.
+  /// The tag (or an array of tags) associated with the content to annotate.
+  /// This tag must match the tag previously used in a marking function.
   /// -> label | array
   tag,
+  /// A CeTZ module.
+  /// -> module
+  cetz,
-  /// A code block given to cetz canvas.
+  /// A code block containing CeTZ drawing commands.
   /// -> array
   drawable,
 ) = {
-  let overlay(infos) = {
+  let overlay(markers) = {
-    let origin = infos.first()
+    let origin = markers.first()
-    let preamble = infos
+    let preamble = markers
       .map(info => {
         cetz.draw.rect(
           (info.x - origin.x, -(info.y - origin.y)),